MinderooFoundation/CurateWithClaude/README.md

 	4. A 'fun fact' about the species
 	5. if the species is not in the area, a list of alternative closely related species that could be, otherwise NA

+There is example output in `claude_commented.csv`.

+# API usage

+The example file contains 224 unique species.

+According to the Anthropic log, a run of the curate.py script uses 12,918 input tokens and 8,939 output tokens.
+At the time of this writing that cost US $0.17.

 # CAVEATS

 - This is an LLM, it lies.
 It's hard to tell when it lies.
 - The list of alternative species is far shorter than it should be; lots of missing species.
 Sometimes it reports more, sometimes it reports fewer species when you rerun it.
-- Rerunning can be a good idea.
+- Rerunning can be a good idea - answers are somewhat random.
 - The model "claude-3-5-sonnet-20240620" is hard-coded, have not really evaluated others.
 Some preliminary tests with Opus led to mostly identical results.
 - Sometimes what the API returns is truncated.
-The script tries to detect these cases and should print something like "Warning: Response for species a, b, c might be truncated", but there is no guarantee that this works currently.
+The script tries to detect these cases and should print something like "Warning: Response for species a, b, c might be truncated", but there is no guarantee that this works correctly.
 - Once in a while, the csv line is broken.
 Here's an example: *"Vinciguerria lucetia",FALSE,"Found in tropical and subtropical waters of the Atlantic, Pacific, and Indian Oceans, but not typically near Australia","This species is a bioluminescent fish, often called the Panama lightfish",Vinciguerria nimbaria,Vinciguerria poweriae,Vinciguerria attenuata,Ichthyococcus ovatus,Pollichthys mauli"*.
 Can you see the missing " in front of Vinciguerria?
 That has to be added manually.
+- Very little work has gone into optimising token usage.
+There is no prompt caching.